Introduction to Professional Skills in Biomedical Science

 - Conducting the experiment

-- Collection of data and introduction to the analysis of data
+- Collection of data and introduction to the interpretation and analysis of data

 - Writing a laboratory report or paper detailing the experiments, findings and conclusions

-- Introduction to the library's biomedical resources and searching journal databases for research articles
+- Introduction to the library's biomedical resources, searching journal databases for research articles and use of appropriate referencing of all sources of information.

 - The types of approaches used to measure properties of the body